Shephexd/shephexd.github.io/_posts/2016-03-10-data_communications.md

 - network
 ---

-#Computer Network
+##Computer Network
+computer network
+: Computer network based on TCP/IP

 ##Basic definition
 Routing
-: When use network, It is route setting to send specific packet to other places.
+: When use network, It is necessary to set route to send specific packet to other network devices.

 ##Network model
+modelA
-**network model**
+: **network model**

 ###seven layers of the OSI model
 1. Physical Layer
 	- consist of hardware communication.
-	- It like 0101110101010001, just binary data.
+	- It like $$0101110101010001,$$ just binary data.
 2. Data Link Layer
 	- Flow control
 3. Network Layer
 	- Routing function to send packet via nodes.
 	- IP protocol
 4. Transport Layer
-	-
 	- TCP Protocol
 5. Session Layer
 	- ,